 *Please see Section 1753.5 of the California Business and Professionals Code

-The program is offered over a 10-month period and is held on various Saturdays and Sundays at the Dugoni School of Dentistry in San Francisco.
-The next session of the program will start on August 16, 2014.
+The program is offered over a nine-month period and is held on various Saturdays and Sundays at the Dugoni School of Dentistry in San Francisco.
+The next session of the program will start on August 13, 2016.
 All segments of this program are delivered face-to-face, with a low faculty-to-student ratio, allowing for an exceptional educational experience at the world-renowned Dugoni School of Dentistry.
 There are some homework assignments that you will be asked to complete during the course of this program.
 The dental school faculty members involved in this program will be available to you throughout the duration of the program to help you succeed.

-In early 2012, the Dental Board of California implemented a requirement that all new RDAEF students must complete 20 clinical restorations on patients, under the supervision of a current licensed dentist in order to complete the RDAEF training and to sit for the board exam.
+In early 2012, the Dental Board of California implemented a requirement that all new RDAEF students must complete 20 clinical restorations on patients under the supervision of a current licensed dentist in order to complete the RDAEF training and to sit for the board exam.
 Your supervising dentist or hygienist will also be required to attend a clinical orientation session and 6 clinical sessions (5 days) as part of this program.
-A dentist may also supervise more than one RDAEF student.
-Existing RDAEFs will not need a supervising dentist as they will not be participating in this part of the curriculum.
+A dentist may supervise more than one RDAEF student.
+Current RDAEFs will not need a supervising dentist as they will not be participating in this part of the curriculum.